The Story of the Los Angeles Aqueduct

 Historical Notes

-The official opening of the Los Angeles Aqueduct took place on November 5, 1913 at the Cascades in the San Fernando Valley.
-Tens of thousands of people traveled by train, streetcar, wagon, and automobile to witness the event.
-It was one of the largest public gatherings Southern California had seen at the time and was treated as a major civic milestone.
+The opening ceremony took place on November 5, 1913 at the Cascades in the northern San Fernando Valley.
+An estimated 30,000 people arrived by train, streetcar, wagon, and automobile — one of the largest public gatherings Southern California had seen.
+When Mulholland opened the gates and water roared down the Cascades, the crowd reportedly rushed forward with cups and hats to catch it.
+His words that day became famous: “There it is.
+Take it.”

 Historical Notes